The deadlines and students' tasks for final examinations and submitting theses are listed on the corresponding page of the faculty

 The subject of the final exam and and its actual course depends on the MSc specialization

-If your home department is the Department of Physics, please send your thesis and its abstract in PDF at latest on 8th December 2019 in e-mail to the final-exam responsible, and bring two printed copies of both the thesis and the abstract to Júlia Berhidi at the library or secreteriat of the Institute of Physics.
+If your home department is the Department of Physics, please send your thesis and its abstract in PDF at latest by noon on 29th May 2020 in e-mail to the final-exam responsible.
+You will also have to bring two printed copies of both the thesis and the abstract to Júlia Berhidi at the library or secreteriat of the Institute of Physics but the deadline of it is still unknown due to the extraordinary COVID pandemia measures.

 Signing up for the final exam